-Due to the high luminosity of SuperKEKB, the Belle II detector will be operated in a 42 harsher radiation environment compared to Belle.
-In order to cope with this high back-43 ground, almost all Belle II sub-detectors have been substantially upgraded.
-A new vertex detector consisting of a Pixel vertex detector and four layers of fast Silicon vertex detector is introduced, which provides the improved vertex resolution by a factor of two as 46 compared to Belle.
-Further, we have a new Central Drift Chamber (CDC), which is the 47 main tracking detector and it provides the better charge track reconstruction and dE/dx 48 measurement.
+Due to the high luminosity of SuperKEKB, the Belle II detector will be operated in a harsher radiation environment compared to Belle.
+In order to cope with this high background, almost all Belle II sub-detectors have been substantially upgraded.
+A new vertex detector consisting of a pixel vertex detector and four layers of fast silicon vertex detector is introduced, which provides the improved vertex resolution by a factor of two as compared to Belle.
+Further, we have a new central drift chamber (CDC), which is the main tracking detector and it provides better charge track reconstruction and dE/dxmeasurement.
 It is built with smaller cells than Belle's to operate with higher event rates.
-49 Outside the CDC, we have a particle identification (PID) system consisting of a Timeof-Propagation Counter in the barrel region and the Aerogel Ring-Imaging Cherenkov detector in the forward-end-cap region, which are mainly used to distinguish pions from 52 kaons with a fake rate lower than in Belle.
-After the PID sustem, we have an electromag-53 netic calorimeter, which is substantially the same as used in Belle detector, with a faster 54 read-out electronics.
-A K_L meson and μ detector has been improved by substituting all 55 the Resistive Plate Chamber layers with scintillators in the end-caps region and the first two layers in the barrel region.
-The upgraded Belle II detector (figure 1 (right)) is ex-57 pected to provide improved impact parameter resolution, increased K_s efficiency, a better K/π separation and good π^0 reconstruction.
-Belle II has recorded data corresponding to 59 an integrated luminosity of $213.49 \ fb^{-1}$.
-60 ing to at integrated luminosity of $37fb^{-1}$.
-The results of kaon efficiency and pion mis-ID rates for different PID criteria using the decay $D^{+} \to D^0[K^-\pi^+]\pi^+$ are shown in figure 2 (left).
-This study is performed in several bins of laboratory frame momentum and polar angle [7].
-The tracking efficiency and fake rate are measured using $e^+e^- \to \tau^+\tau^-$ events in e^+e^- collision data collected in 2019 at Belle II, where one tau lepton decays leptonically $(\tau \to \ell^{\pm}\nu{\ell}\bar{\nu}{\tau}, \ell = e, \mu)$, while the other decays hadronically into three charged pions $(\tau \to 3\pi^{\pm}\nu{\tau} + n\pi^{0})$ [8] as shown in figure 2 (right).
-Further, reconstruction performance of neutral particles at Belle II is demonstrated by analysing the two photon events coming from π^{0} and η [9].
+Outside the CDC, we have a particle identification (PID) system consisting of a time-ofpropagation counter in the barrel region and the aerogel ring-imaging Cherenkov detector in the forward-end-cap region, which are mainly used to distinguish pions from kaons with a fake rate lower than in Belle.
+After the PID sustem, we have an electromagnetic calorimeter, which is substantially the same as used in Belle, but with faster readout electronics.
+A $K_L$ meson and $\mu$ detector has been improved by substituting all the resistive plate chamber layers with scintillators in the end-cap region and the first two layers in the barrel region.
+The upgraded Belle II detector (figure 1 (right)) is expected to provide improved impact parameter resolution, increased $K_S$ efficiency, a better $K/\pi$ separation and good $\pi^0$ reconstruction.
+Belle II has recorded data corresponding to an integrated luminosity of 213 fb-1.

-61 4 Performance of the Belle II Detector
+4 Performance of the Belle II Detector